ncatlab/nlab-content/pages/1010.md

 [[Mike Shulman|Mike]]: I agree with Urs.

 [[Zoran Skoda]]: No it is not the same in general.
-For example you argue above that the category of $U$-presheaves on $U$-small category is $U$-large, while this is not true for category of $U$-small presheaves.
+For example you argue above that the category of $U$-presheaves on $U$-small category is not even $U$-large, while this is not true for category of $U$-small presheaves.
 Not every $U$-presheaf in your sense is a $U$-small colimit of representables.

 [[Mike Shulman|Mike]]: I'm still confused.
 Zoran, can you say exactly what you mean by a "$U$-small presheaf?"
 I can think of a number of _a priori_ different notions.